-- A. Concern offers highly informative and engaging Debate workshops.
-These workshops run from 10am - 12noon and cover everything from research, presentation, active listening and effective refutation and rebuttal. - B. Concern NI will run three debates sessions with limited spaces available.
-These sessions will run from 10am - 12noon and cover all aspects of the programme including some interactive debating practice to hone those debating skills.
+- A. Concern also offers a highly informative and engaging 'Debates Days' workshops for clusters of Concern Debates Teams in a given area.
+The workshop lasts from 10am to 2pm and covers everything from focused research and argument presentation, to active listening, team work and effective refutation and rebuttal. - B. Concern NI will run three debates sessions with limited spaces available.
+These sessions will run from 10am 12noon and cover all aspects of the programme including some interactive debating practice to hone those debating skills.